natewatson999/node-virustotal/README.md

 * "getUrlComments" : takes a URL, and asks Virustotal for the comments about that URL.
 Private API only.
 * "getFileComments" : takes a filehash, and asks Virustotal for the comments about that file.
 Private API only.
 * "getFile" : takes a filehash and a filename, asks Virustotal for said file, and saves the contents of the file to a file with the filename.
+* "fileRescan" : takes a SHA256 filehash and asks Virustotal to rescan the file with that hash.
+* "cancelRescan" : takes a SHA256 filehash and asks Virustotal to cancel the rescan of the file with that hash.

 ### Example
 ```